Code-Institute-Submissions/Forgottenit-Quiz-Project_DecResub/README.md

 ### Other Design Choices

-- Timer is displayed as two digits (10s, 09s etc.) as the jump from 10 to 9 was a bit distracting
+- The timer is displayed as two digits (10s, 09s etc.) as the jump from 10 to 9 was a bit distracting
 - Different Font-Weights for Correct Answers, different Colours for Correct/ Incorrect/ Revealed Answers
-- Buttons Given Box Shading to give 3D aspect to make them appealing to click
+- Buttons were given Box Shading to give "3D" aspect to make them appealing to click
-- Simple pastel Colours for background to Draw Focus to Questions and Answers
+- Simple pastel Colours were used for the background to Draw Focus to Questions and Answers